Coskon/coskmusicbot/README.md

 # Coskquin: Cosk Music Bot
 A *(probably not well made)* music bot for discord, made in python.
-You can modify it for your own purposes, but it wasn't originally meant to be published so there are variable names in spanish, it's not commented (might add later) and in general it's better to add things that don't rely on the stuff that is already there (for example, you may add a command that retrieves information from a webpage, but don't try adding spotify support).
+You can modify it for your own purposes, but it wasn't originally meant to be published so it's messy, if you want something to be added you may open an issue with a feature request.

 ---